VandyHacks/travel-tracker/README.md

 * Vanilla Javascript and HTML/CSS
 * FlightAware API
 * Firebase for storing UIDs and flights
+     * A Trie stores this stuff on the frontend
 * Node.js with Restler and Express for a server

 ## Setup